Video mode initialization and transition to protected mode

 }

-Next we can see the save_screen function which just saves the contents of the screen to the heap.
+The next step is save the current contents of the screen to the heap by calling the save_screen function.
 This function collects all the data which we got in the previous functions (like the rows and columns, and stuff) and stores it in the saved_screen structure, which is defined as:

 static struct saved_screen {